robidev/open_scada_dms/README.md

 ```

 ## Static dataprovider
+Static values can be created for svg by defining datapoints, and operating on them to set a value. it will be stored in the historic db, and the latest value is retrieved when needed for display.
+This is done by the static_dataprovider.
 The URI`static://` is used for static values.
-When written to via an operate command, a value is created if it did not yet exist and stored in influxdb and redis.
-The values are read on initialisation.
+When written to via an operate command, a value is created if it did not yet exist and stored in influxdb and redis where it can be read back from.

 ## Grafana

-Grafana is used
+Grafana is used for displaying graphs of datapoints, and analyzing historical data and trends from the influxdb time-series database.